abrehan2/Dynamo/README.md

 # Synopsis

 Dynamo is a custom-developed AI web application that utilizes the services of OpenAI and Replicate.

-The application streamlines and secures user authorization using Clerk.
+The platform streamlines and secures user authorization using Clerk.
 It features various services and includes a chatbot integrated using Crisp for real-time communication.

 ![Dynamo](https://github.com/abrehan2/Dynamo/assets/100872683/7ae6e14c-f4d7-4180-9c98-8d7a962b36e8)